jonseppanen/wwing/README.md

 ### System Tray
 - I recommend having your systray set at the top right of your screen.
 - The systray icons need to be 48 pixels high.
+- The skin used for nexus dock has to be a tile based skin, and set to be transparent background.
 - The icons need a border of Top: 0px, Right: 10px, Bottom: 20px, Left: 10px.
 - If you are using winstep nexus you will need 1px vertical icon spacing, at -1px offset (for a total of 0px vert spacing for the icons).
 - The notification mode icon uses a 48px x 2px sizing along the top.